ionic-team/capacitor-docs/docs/apis/background-runner.md

 Below is a list of the available Web APIs provided in Background Runner:

 - [console](https://developer.mozilla.org/en-US/docs/Web/API/console)
   - only `info`, `log`, `warn`, `error` , and `debug` are available
 - [TextDecoder](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder)
   - only `decode` is available
 - [TextEncoder](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder)
   - only `encode` is available
 - [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)
   - Event Listener options and `useCapture` not supported
 - [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout)
 - [setInterval](https://developer.mozilla.org/en-US/docs/Web/API/setInterval)
 - [clearTimeout](https://developer.mozilla.org/en-US/docs/Web/API/clearTimeout)
 - [clearInterval](https://developer.mozilla.org/en-US/docs/Web/API/clearInterval)
 - [crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto)
 - [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
   - Request object not yet supported
   - Only `method`, `headers` and `body` supported in options object

-In addition to the standard Web APIs, Background Runner also supports a number of custom APIs that expose relevant mobile device functionality:
+In addition to the standard Web APIs, Background Runner also supports a number of [custom Capacitor APIs](#capacitor-api) custom APIs that expose relevant mobile device functionality

-- CapacitorKV - a simple string key / value store backed by UserDefaults on iOS and Shared Preferences on Android.
-    - `get(key: string): string`
-    - `set(key: string, value: string)`
-    - `remove(key: string)`
-- CapacitorNotifications - basic support for sending local notifications.
-    - `schedule()`
-- CapacitorDevice - provides information on the device, such as network connectivity and battery status.
-    - `getBatteryStatus()`
-    - `getNetworkStatus()`
-- CapacitorGeolocation - provides access to the device location information
-    - `getCurrentPosition()`

 ## Runner Lifetimes

-Currently, the runners are designed for performing periodic bursts of work while your app is in the background, or for executing asynchronous work in a separate thread from your UI while your app is in the foreground.
+Currently, the runners are designed for performing periodic bursts of work while your app is in the background, or for executing asynchronous work in a thread separate from your UI while your app is in the foreground.
 As a result, runners are not long lived.
 State is not maintained between calls to events in the runner.
-Each call to `dispatchEvent()` creates a new context in with your runner code is loaded and executed, and once `completed()` is called, the context is destroyed.
+Each call to `dispatchEvent()` creates a new context in which your runner code is loaded and executed, and once `resolve()` or `reject()` is called, the context is destroyed.

+## Android Battery Optimizations

+Some Android vendors offer built-in battery optimization settings that go beyond what stock Android provides.
+Some of these optimizations must be disabled by your end users in order for your background tasks to work properly.

+Visit [Don't kill my app!](https://dontkillmyapp.com) for more information on the affected manufacturers and steps required by your users to adjust the settings.

 ## Limitations of Background Tasks

 It’s not possible to run persistent, always running background services on mobile operating systems.
 Due to the limitations imposed by iOS and Android designed to reduce battery and data consumption, background tasks are constrained with various limitations that you must keep in mind while designing and implementing your background task.

 ### iOS

 - Each invocation of your task has approximately up to 30 seconds of runtime before you must call `completed()` or your task is killed.
 - While you can set an interval to define when your task runs after the app is backgrounded, or how often it should run, this is not guaranteed. iOS will determine when and how often you task will ultimately run, determined in part by how often you app is used.

 ### Android

 - Your task has a maximum of 10 minutes to perform work, but to keep your task cross platform compatible, you should limit your work to 30 seconds at most.
 - Repeating background tasks have a minimal interval of at least 15 minutes.
 Similar to iOS, any interval you request may not be hit exactly - actual execution time is subject to OS battery optimizations and other heuristics.

 ## API